 In addition, the bill would require that any notice given to employees admitted under the federal H-2A agricultural visa program must include more detailed information, including information about pay rates, frequency of pay, rest periods, meal breaks, compensation for travel time, and many more topics.
 The bill contemplates that the Labor Commissioner would provide a template for such disclosures.

-Status: Passed the Assembly with some bi-partisan support and is pending in the Senate.
+Status: Passed the Assembly with some bi-partisan support and passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Expansion of Workplace Temporary Restraining Orders (SB 428)